-There exist techniques, at present and/or in various stages of standardization, that can perform these fault mitigation tasks that deliver a high probability that misbehaving systems will have zero impact on well-behaved DetNet flows, except of course, for the receiving interface(s) immediately downstream of the misbehaving device.
-Examples of such techniques include traffic policing functions (e.g., [RFC2475]) and separating flows into per-flow ratelimited queues.
+The mechanisms to support these requirements are both data plane and implementation specific.
+Data plane specific solutions will be specified in the relevant data plane solution document. exist techniques, at present and/or in various stages of standardization, that can support these fault mitigation tasks that deliver a high probability that misbehaving systems will have zero impact on well-behaved DetNet flows, except of course, for the receiving interface(s) immediately downstream of the misbehaving device.
+Examples of such techniques include traffic policing and shaping functions (e.g., [RFC2475]) and separating flows into perflow rate-limited queues.